Bryan Kilgallin's art

 Animation

 This is a filmmaking technique.
-Frames are shown in rapid succession.
-Here I show two such projects.
+It shows a succession of frames.
+Here are my two projects.
 One simulates a bouncing ball.
-My second animation, I made by manually tracing individual frames from my earlier video.
+In my second animation, I used as reference my earlier video.
+I manually traced its individual frames.

 Illustration